-Type of risk Description What we and KWILP do to address these risks Shares can also become difficult or impossible to sell - they can become illiquid. diversification, liquidity, cost, potential risk and returns, and tax efficiency.
+Type of risk Description How the risk is managed Shares can also become difficult or impossible to sell - they can become illiquid.
 Asset class risk - Managed funds and unit trusts Managed funds share some risks with the underlying assets as described above, as well as some additional risks: the fund manager may not perform as expected, or may go out of business; if the fund manager is dependent on the expertise and skill of particular individuals, the fund may suffer if those people leave; or managed funds may have different levels of liquidity than the underlying investments.
-KWILP generally uses managed funds and unit trusts to get exposure to markets when it's not practical or efficient for them to access those markets directly.
-When selecting a managed fund or unit trust, KWILP considers a range of key factors including the performance track record, management structure, investment process and philosophy, operations, risk management and compliance, transparency, liquidity and fees.
+Managed funds and unit trusts are generally used to get exposure to markets when it's not practical or efficient for them to access those markets directly.
+When selecting a managed fund or unit trust, a range of key factors are considered, including the performance track record, management structure, investment process and philosophy, operations, risk management and compliance, transparency, liquidity and fees.
 Market risk Financial markets can fluctuate significantly, affecting returns in most asset classes.
 You should be prepared for declines in your unit values, especially in the short term, and particularly if you are invested in a Fund with exposure to shares.
 We offer three different Funds, with different exposure to shares.
 Each Fund has a different level of exposure, and therefore different levels of risk.
 You should invest in Fund(s) that match your investment timeframe and your risk profile.
 If you need help to determine your choice of Fund(s) you should seek financial advice.
-Within the Funds and their underlying funds, KWILP may make investment decisions to manage market risk.
+Decisions may be made to manage market risk within the Funds.
 Company risk The financial uncertainty faced by an investor who holds securities of a specific company and is therefore exposed to fluctuations in that company's performance.
-When KWILP selects a company, it considers things such as diversification across issuers, as well as their management structure, track record, credit worthiness, operations, risk management and compliance and transparency.
-KWILP buys shares primarily in global companies on world share markets.
+When selecting a company, consideration is given to things such as diversification across issuers, as well as their management structure, track record, credit worthiness, operations, risk management and compliance and transparency.
+Shares are bought primarily in global companies on world share markets.
 Currency risk Some of the assets in the Funds are international shares, fixed interest or cash - they are denominated in foreign currencies.
-KWILP can use derivatives, such as forward foreign exchange contracts, cross currency swaps and currency
+Returns can be affected by movements in Derivatives, such as forward foreign exchange contracts, cross currency swaps and currency options can be used to manage some of the currency risk.